 In Singapore, you'll find the most well-attended getai performances in Chinatown, Joo Chiat, and Ang Mo Kio.
 Each of these stations can be easily reached by MRT – through namesake stations for Chinatown and Ang Mo Kio, and via Paya Lebar station for Joo Chiat.

-Burning hell money.
 To satiate their dead relatives, Chinese will offer meals and burn joss sticks, "hell money" (wads of fake paper money), and assorted paper versions of earthly goods like TVs, cars, and furniture.

 The Chinese, who believe that the ancestors can help them and their businesses from beyond the grave, do this to ensure continuing blessings and protection from beyond.

-Food offerings left in public.
 Food offerings are also left along roadsides and street corners, and outside houses.
 The latter theoretically prevent hungry ghosts from entering residences - after all, with food just waiting outside the door, who needs to go inside?

 Visit the local Taoist temples and wet markets to see the most spectacular displays of food offerings for Hungry Ghost.
 These displays are usually overseen by an effigy of the Leader of the Hungry Ghosts, the Taai Si Wong, who gets first dibs on the food on the table and keeps lesser ghosts in line, preventing them from doing too much mischief during their time on Earth.